naev/naev/docs/manual/src/plugins/overview.md

 | Mac OS X | `~/Library/Application Support/org.naev.Naev/plugins` |
 | Windows | `%APPDATA%\naev\plugins` |

+You can also see the path that Naev is looking for plugins from the plugins tab of the options menu.

 ## Creating a Plugin

 Plugins can either be a directory structure or compressed into a single `zip` file which allows for easier distribution.